BestTimesToVisit.com Logo

 Colectivos (Minibuses)

-Colectivos are shared minibuses that follow specific routes throughout the city.
-They are a cheap and efficient way to get around, particularly for shorter distances.
-They are usually identified by their route number displayed on the front.
+Colectivos are shared minibuses following set routes throughout the city.
+They are a cheap and efficient way to get around, but can be crowded during peak hours.
+Look for signs indicating the destination.

 Walking

 Arequipa's historic center is compact and easily walkable.
-Many of the main attractions are within a short distance of each other, making walking a great way to explore the city at your own pace and discover hidden gems.
+Many attractions are within a short distance of each other, making walking a pleasant way to explore.
+Wear comfortable shoes!

-Tip:Wear comfortable shoes, as the cobblestone streets can be uneven.
+Tip:Take advantage of the pleasant weather and explore the charming streets on foot.
 Carry a water bottle, especially during warmer months.
-Be aware of your surroundings and belongings, as pickpocketing can occur in crowded areas.
+Be aware of your surroundings and belongings.

 Trucks to the Colca Canyon